arxarinze/bethlehem/README.md

-A library(router) for Dart developers.
+A library(router) for Dart developers when using RawDart or AngularDart.
 ## Usage

 A simple usage example for Raw Dart: